BSCNRB595022/Open-Source-Repository-Security-Tracker-Group-C/README.md

 # Open-Source Repository Security Tracker

+# Azure Deployment

+The website is hosted on azure.
+The link can be found here: https://groupc.azurewebsites.net

 ## Project Description

 This project is a software engineering assignment for the course BSC3106: Software Engineering 2 at St. Paul's University.
 The aim of this project is to develop a tool that can track the security issues of open-source repositories on GitHub.